MaggieAppleton/maggieappleton.com-V2/README.md

 It's also awkward when I stumble on someone else's website that is an exact expression of my own design taste and identity.
 Like walking in on someone wearing your clothing.
 That said, you can do what you like on the web and I'm not going to make a huge fuss about it.

-However, I strongly encourage you to build your own garden!
+I strongly encourage you to build your own garden!
 I keep a [curated list of tools and resources](https://github.com/MaggieAppleton/digital-gardeners) that can help you do so.

 ### The Stack